Skip to content Skip to footer

 This is your travel guide for Omaha, Nebraska, USA

-Explore one of the best zoos in the world, with a diverse range of animals and habitats.
-Don’t miss the Desert Dome, the Lied Jungle, and the famous Suzanne and Walter Scott Aquarium.
+Explore one of the best zoos in the world, featuring the world’s largest indoor desert, the largest indoor rainforest, and the largest indoor swamp.
+Enjoy attractions like the Lied Jungle, Desert Dome, Scott Aquarium, and the Suzanne and Walter Scott Aquarium.

 Background Info